GSA/digitalgov.gov/content/post/2016-09-16-how-much-does-it-cost-to-go-through-fedramp.md

 date: 2016-09-16 2:00:24 -0400
 title: 'How Much Does It Cost to Go Through FedRAMP?'
-summary: 'One of the questions we get asked the most at FedRAMP from our vendors is\: &ldquo;How much will it cost me to get through FedRAMP?&rdquo; One of the reasons this is a hard question to answer is that comparing cloud providers to each other isn&rsquo;t even like trying to compare apples to oranges &ndash; those'
+summary: 'One of the questions we get asked the most at FedRAMP from our vendors is\: &ldquo;How much will it cost me to get through FedRAMP?&rdquo; One of the reasons this is a hard question to answer is that comparing cloud providers to each other isn&rsquo;t even like trying to compare apples to oranges — those'
 authors: [matt-goodrich]
 categories:
   - Data